topiwalaj/topiwalaj/README.md

 I am a passionate Full Stack Web Developer who loves to create meaningful and engaging web applications.
 Welcome to my GitHub repository!

-I recently graduated from York University.During my studies, I had the opportunity to work on various projects, including:
+I recently graduated from York University.
+During my studies, I had the opportunity to work on various projects, including:

 ### Education & Projects

 - 🎓 Graduated from York University.
+- 🚀 Worked on two significant projects during my course:
+   - Personal Project: Custome Tailoring Business.
+   - Capstone Project: Collaborated with a Team and Client.
+The project is about Event management.
+- 💡 Enjoyed the experience and challenges while working on these projects.
+- 🌟 Always eager to learn new technologies, tools, and frameworks to enhance my skills.

 I am a Full Stack Web Developer recently graduated from York University.
 I worked on two projects in the course, Personal project and Capstone project with a Team and Client.
 I enjoyed working on the projects.
 Always ready to learn new technologies, tools and frameworks.